-Support and service revenues are generated from annual support to assist the customer in operating their systems and to enhance and update the software, electronic payment services, outsourced data processing services and implementation services (including conversion, installation, configuration and training).
-There was growth in all components of support and service revenue in fiscal 2013.
+Support and service revenues are generated from annual support to assist the customer in operating their systems and to enhance and update the software, electronic payment services, outsourced data processing services, implementation services (including conversion, installation, configuration and training) and revenue from our bundled software multi-element agreements.

-In-house support and other services revenue increased due to annual maintenance fee increases as our customers' assets grew.
-Revenue from our complementary products also grew as the total number of supported in-house products grew.
+In-house support and other services revenue increased due to annual maintenance renewal fee increases for both core and complementary products as our customers' assets grew.
+The increase compared to the prior year was consistent across all four fiscal quarters.

-Electronic payment services continued to experience the largest growth.
-The revenue increases were attributable to strong performance across debit/credit card processing services, online bill payment services and ACH processing.
+Electronic payment services continued to experience the largest dollar growth.
+The revenue increases were attributable to strong performance across debit/credit card transaction processing services, online bill payment services and ACH processing.
+The increase compared to the prior year was consistent across all four fiscal quarters.

-Outsourcing services for banks and credit unions continued to drive revenue growth as customers continue to show a preference for outsourced delivery of our solutions.
+Outsourcing services for banks and credit unions continued to drive revenue growth as customers continued to show a preference for outsourced delivery of our solutions.
+We expect the trend towards outsourced product delivery to benefit outsourcing services revenue for the foreseeable future.
 Revenues from outsourcing services are typically earned under multi-year service contracts and therefore provide a long-term stream of recurring revenues.